Medically Reviewed By

 According to a 2018 study published in Clinical Lung Cancer, the average survival time for patients with biphasic mesothelioma was 9.5 months following their diagnosis.
 Patients who underwent surgery extended their survival time by nearly six months.

-Another report published in the Annals of Surgical Oncology observed survival times for biphasic pleural mesothelioma patients after surgery compared with no operation.
+Another study published in the Annals of Surgical Oncology observed survival times for biphasic pleural mesothelioma patients after surgery compared with no operation.
 The median overall survival for the patients who underwent surgery was 15.8 months compared to 9.3 months for patients who had no operation.

 Frequently Asked Questions About Biphasic Mesothelioma